Devesh-more26/Naruto-Website/readme.md

 # Naruto Website

-To those who love Naruto and want to read more about it our website is the best platform them.
-Our website has all the details that anybody wants to explore more, can read that in our website
+To those who love Naruto and want to read more about it, Our website is the best platform for them.
+Our website has all the details that anybody wants to explore more, can read that out in our Website

 `Do use our website`